rust-project-primer/book/src/build-system/bazel.md

 [Bazel rules_rust](https://github.com/bazelbuild/rules_rust)

 *The `rules_rust` project is the official Rust bindings for Bazel.
-It lets you tell Bazel about the crates you have, and how they depend on each other.*
+It lets you tell Bazel about the crates you have, and how they depend on each other.
+If you want to use Bazel to build Rust code, you should use this plugin.*